Mazuposhteh

-Mazuposhteh (مازوپشته, also Romanized as Māzūposhteh) is a village in Kelarestaq-e Sharqi Rural District, in the Central District of Chalus County, Mazandaran Province, Iran.
-At the 2016 census, its population was 1,125, in 371 families.
-Up from 993 people in 2006.
+Mazuposhteh (مازوپشته) (Note: Also romanized as Māzūposhteh) is a village in Kelarestaq-e Sharqi Rural District of the Central District in Chalus County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 993 in 256 households.
+The following census in 2011 counted 1,242 people in 359 households.
+The 2016 census measured the population of the village as 1,125 people in 371 households.

+Geography

-Mazuposhteh is southwestern suburb of Chalus city, on the northern slopes of the Alborz Mountains, bordering the Hyrcanian forests to its south and southwest, Darkala-ye Olya to its east, Hoseynabad-e Olya to its north, and Aliabad-e Chalus to its northeast.
+Mazuposhteh is a southwestern suburb of the city of Chalus, on the northern slopes of the Alborz Mountains, bordering the Hyrcanian forests to its south and southwest, Darkala-ye Olya to its east, Hoseynabad-e Olya to its north, and Aliabad-e Chalus to its northeast.